| Philips CD104 Fixes & Tweaks

 ||||

-| As you can see on the final modified Decoder PCB above I have changed the "filter" capacitors under the DACs with surface mount (SMT) low loss polyphenylene sulphide (PPS) types 100nF 16V and 22nF 50V which were readily available at the time in 1210 size Previously I tried several types of larger wire ended capacitors but this was very messy even with small low voltage types The 1210 size (0.012" x 0.010") PPS fit well in place of the original 1206 size ceramic capacitors
+As you can see on the final modified Decoder PCB above I have changed the "filter" capacitors under the DACs with SMD low loss polyphenylene sulphide ~ PPS types ~ 100nF 16V and 22nF 50V which were readily available at the time in 1210 size ~ Previously I tried several types of larger wire ended capacitors but this was very messy even with small low voltage types ~ The 1210 size (0.012" x 0.010") PPS fit well in place of the original 1206 size ceramic capacitors The original surface mount components were glued to the PCB underside to enable both through hole and surface mount devices ~ SMD ~ to be soldered at the same time ~ Take care removing the ceramic SMD capacitors ~ Use hot tweezers if you can to melt the solder both ends at once and melt the glue at the same time |

 ||||||